Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Introduction

-Indeed, the construction of 2D SQUID arrays with a spread in the distribution of area of the loops is certainly the cutting edge of the field~\cite{kornevSQIF2015}.
-However, an issue emerges which is that by varying the sizes of the loops -- such as is done when spread in the areas is introduced -- one also drastically changes the inductance $L$ of each individual SQUID loop.
-The central parameter this modifies is known as~$\beta_L$ and is given by~$\beta_L = L I_C / \Phi_0$, where $I_C$ is the critical current of the component Josephson junctions, an~$\Phi_0$ is the quanta of magnetic flux~\cite{weinstockSQUIDSensorsFundamentals1996}.
+Indeed, the construction of SQIFs with a spread in the distribution of loop areas is certainly the cutting edge of the field~\cite{kornevSQIF2015}.
+However, an issue emerges when varying the sizes of the loops -- such as is done when spread in loop areas is introduced -- one also drastically changes the inductance $L$ of each individual SQUID loop.
+The central parameter this modifies is known as~$\beta_L$ and is given by~$\beta_L = L I_C / \Phi_0$, where $I_C$ is the critical current of the component Josephson junctions, and~$\Phi_0$ is the quantum of magnetic flux~\cite{weinstockSQUIDSensorsFundamentals1996}.
 It has been determined experimentally that good control of~$\beta_L$ is critical to proper device performance~\cite{ClarkeBookC2}.
-Although there have been proposals to mitigate this, it still posses a significant technological challenge for the fabrication of large 2D SQUID arrays with area spread.
+Although there have been proposals to mitigate this, it still poses a significant technological challenge for the fabrication of large SQIFs with area spread. {Finding a solution to this problem will bring SQIFs one step closer to reaching the theoretically proposed quantum limit.\cite{Caves1982}}

-In this paper we theoretically investigate (\textit{and experimentally confirm}) a possible new solution to the problem; i.e.: the careful addition of `bare' superconducting loops -- loops of superconducting material containing \textbf{no} Josephson junctions -- into the 2D SQUID array.
-We do so by first defining the mathematical framework required to study arrays of SQUIDs -- namely, the RSJ equations.
+In this paper, we theoretically investigate (\textit{and experimentally confirm}) a possible new solution to the problem; the careful addition of `bare' superconducting loops -- loops of superconducting material containing \textbf{no} Josephson junctions -- into a regular SQUID array to obtain a SQIF.
+We do so by first defining the mathematical framework required to study SQUID arrays -- namely, the RSJ equations.
 By replacing some of the SQUID loops with bare superconducting loops, we then study how the conventional RSJ equations of motion are modified.
-Finally, we present some experimental results for 2D SQUID arrays containing bare loops.
+Finally, we present some experimental results for SQIF arrays obtained by inserting bare loops.